hansmaast/web-dev-api-exam-PG6301/README.md

 missing items in return to the client.

 The front-end of this application has not been much weighted, as it was not a requirement for the exam.
 For further development I would improve the front-end drastically.
+I have written most of the css inline in React.
+This is fast for minor changes, but it makes the testing harder, since you dont need classes and ids on the elements.

 Different technologies used
 -----